-The overarching objective of the Ethics in Action area is to provide students with a practical foundation for reasoned moral decision- making.
-Ethics is not merely a set of ideas, but a practice promoting a sense of moral responsibility toward, the greater good of the community at large.
+The overarching goal of the Ethics in Action area is to provide students with a practical foundation for reasoned moral decision-making.
 The courses in this category seek to foster this practice by enabling students to develop the critical skills and analytical frameworks essential to identify, characterize, and resolve ethical problems likely to arise in their careers and in their lives as a whole.
-Each course introduces students to fundamental ethical concepts, perspectives, and theories, and explores how he/she bear on issues unique to the subject are of the course.
-Through exposure to a variety approaches including application of theory, case study analysis, narrative analysis, and decision-making procedures, , students will become aware of the implications of their own ethical views, and will develop the skills necessary for both resolving ethical problems thoughtfully, and for attaining a greater sense of moral responsibility.
+Each course introduces students to fundamental ethical concepts, perspectives, and theories, and explores how these bear on issues unique to the subject of the course.
+Through exposure to a variety of approaches including application of theory, case study analysis, narrative analysis, and decision-making procedures, students will become aware of the implications of their own ethical views, and will develop the skills necessary for both resolving ethical problems thoughtfully and for attaining a greater sense of moral responsibility.